Levan Lagidze bio

 For Lagidze, “there is no contemporary or not contemporary art.
 All artists that have ever immersed themselves in the language of art are in the present”.
 His art aims to share a common experience; to unite rather than disrupt or shock.

-Bach Exercises (19 November – 8 December 2018, London), is the first major selling exhibition abroad that Lagidze has agreed to do in 20 years because, besides museum exhibitions, he is known for showing only at his own gallery in Tbilisi.
+Bach Exercises (19 November – 8 December 2018, London), is the first major selling exhibition abroad that Lagidze has agreed to do in 20 years because, besides museum exhibitions, he is known for being a recluse, showing only at his own gallery in Tbilisi.
 The title, Bach Exercises, reflects the paintings’ cadence, where the myriad of tiny universes built up along a grid intermingle in a symphony of rich chromatic notes, creating universal images and narrations through abstraction.